eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-multi-user.md

 Multi-user Eclipse Che can be deployed to OpenShift Container Platform 3.6+, OpenShift Dedicated and OpenShift Online Pro.

-## System Requirements

-Eclipse Che requires **OpenShift 3.6** or higher.
-Your OpenShift node should have at least 5GB RAM available - 3GB go to Che deployments and 2GB is reserved to run at least one workspace.
-The total RAM required for running workspaces will grow depending on the size of your workspace runtime(s) and the number of concurrent workspace pods you run.

 ## Deployment diagram

 The deployment script creates 3 DeploymentConfigs for Che, Postgres and Keycloak, as well as PVCs, services and routes (Che and Keycloak only).
 Once deployments are completed, a special service pod is started to configure Keycloak with realm, client and a default user.
 Client is provided with the right redirectUris and webOrigins.
 This pod gets deployed only in case an out-of-the-box Keycloak is used.